pulumi/pulumi-hugo/themes/default/content/blog/drift-detection/index.md

 ### Setting it Up via the API

-For those who prefer to automate and script their infrastructure tasks, Drift Detection and Remediation can be configured programmatically using simple HTTP requests, here is an example of using the endpoint:
+For those who prefer to automate and script their infrastructure tasks, Drift Detection and Remediation can be configured programmatically using simple HTTP requests.
+Here are the new endpoints we have added:

+1. Create a Drift schedule
+2. Get a Drift schedule
+3. Update a Drift schedule
+4. Delete a Drift schedule
+5. Pause or Resume a Drift schedule
+6. List all schedules (includes raw Pulumi operations and Time-to-Live schedules)

+Here is an example of setting up Drift Detection and Remediation on a stack, see the [Pulumi Deployments REST API documentation](/docs/pulumi-cloud/deployments/api) for more details on how to set Drift Detection and Remediation up programmatically.

+Create a Drift schedule:

 ```curl
 curl -H "Accept: application/vnd.pulumi+json" \